Freedman's Savings Bank: Failure

 When the Panic of 1873 struck, several railroad projects failed, which undermined the finances of the Freedman's Savings Bank.
 This led to a series of runs in different branches.

 Following the panic, in an attempt to restore confidence in the bank among the African-American community, there was a significant change in the leadership of the bank.
 Trustees of the bank deposed the founder and president John W. Alvord in March 1874, and elected in favor of Frederick Douglass as president.
 Of this change in leadership, Walter L. Fleming remarked: "Some, looking for a scapegoat, were anxious that colored officials be in charge when the bank failed as they were sure it would; others thought that a Negro administration would restore the confidence of the depositors and enable the institution to survive until better times."

 The bank closed on July 2, 1874, despite the reform attempt.
-Some scholars claim that the failure of the Freedman's Bank and the loss of their savings led to a distrust of all banking institutions for several generations among the Black community.
+Historians have argued that the failure of the Freedman's Bank and the loss of their savings led to a distrust of all banking institutions for several generations among the Black community.